sagemathinc/http-proxy-3/README.md

 #### HTTP/2 Support with Undici

+> **⚠️ Experimental Feature**: The undici code path for HTTP/2 support is currently experimental.
+While it provides full HTTP/2 functionality and has comprehensive test coverage, the API and behavior may change in future versions.
+Use with caution in production environments.

 http-proxy-3 supports HTTP/2 through [undici](https://github.com/nodejs/undici), a modern HTTP client.
 When undici is enabled, the proxy can communicate with HTTP/2 servers and provides enhanced performance and features.

 ##### Basic HTTP/2 Setup